Numecent/Automated-Packaging/README.md

 `msiexec /I “c:\NIP_software\LibreOffice\Installer_cfg\LibreOffice_Win_x64.msi”/qn /norestart`

 Any commands placed in `PostInstallActions` would be executed after this command.
-Any Commands Placed in `Prerequisites` would be executed before this command.

 By default, the following lines are added to the beginning of the bat files:
 ```